reactive-python/reactpy-django/README.md

 ## [`example_app/templates/my-template.html`](https://docs.djangoproject.com/en/dev/topics/templates/)

 <!--html-example-start-->
-In your **Django app**'s `templates` folder, you can now add your IDOM component into your HTML using the `idom_component` template tag using dotted path to the component function.
+In your **Django app**'s `templates` folder, you can now add your IDOM component into your HTML using the `component` template tag using your dotted path to the component function.

 Additonally, you can pass in keyworded arguments into your component function.